 Today, due to the lack of direct and reliable measurement, farmers typically overwater crops by up to 20% “just to be on the safe side.”
 Overwatering puts pressure on an already scarce and expensive resource, increases pollution from nutrient-rich runoff, affects the quality of the fruit, and reduces profitability.

-Stem water potential (SWP) is a highly accurate parameter for determining water status.
-Today, it can only be measured manually, in a labor-intensive procedure.
-Despite numerous approaches to sensor-based irrigation, the market lacks a solution that combines accuracy, ease of use, and affordability.
+Stem water potential (SWP) is a scientifically recognized, highly accurate parameter for determining water status in crops.
+Today, SWP can only be measured manually, using a labor-intensive procedure.
+Despite numerous approaches to sensor-based irrigation, including measuring soil and leaf moisture, the market lacks a solution that combines accuracy, ease of use, and affordability.

-Current SWP solutions are the labor-intensive pressure chamber or costly electronic sensors that measure soil water and stem constriction, and require high maintenance (especially for calibration), have high variance, and lack accuracy.
-Saturas’ automated sensors offer high accuracy with ease of use at significantly lower cost than products currently on the market.
+Current solutions are the labor-intensive pressure chamber or costly electronic sensors that measure soil water and stem constriction.
+They require high maintenance (especially for calibration), have high variance, and lack accuracy.
+Saturas’ highly accurate sensors are the only ones to offer automatic SWP measurement combined with ease of use and at a significantly lower cost than products currently on the market.